cdcooper84/pygbe/README.md

 then get its `.pqr` file using any PDB to PQR converter (there are online tools available for this).
 Our code interfaces with meshes generated using [MSMS (Michel Sanner's Molecular Surface code)](http://mgltools.scripps.edu/packages/MSMS).

+### AMOEBA support

+This version of PyGBe comes with support for the polarizable multipolar force field AMOEBA.
+If you are using this force field, add the `--polarizable` flag to your running command.
+For example:

+    > pygbe examples/1pgb_amoeba --polarizable

+The required input files for AMOEBA change a little bit, as it doesn't use the `.pqr` file anymore:

+   1. You need to have a `.xyz` file with the atom positions.
+You can obtain that from a PDB file with the program `pdbxyz` from the [Tinker package](https://dasher.wustl.edu/tinker/).
+   2. AMOEBA uses a `.key` file with the parameterization of the protein (charge distribution, radii, polarizability, etc.).
+You can include those parameters directly in the `.key` file or have it point to a predefined parameter file, like `amoebapro13.prm`.

 Let us know if you have any questions/feedback.